 Are we practicing what we preach?

 At Small Improvements, our US team has been remote right from the start, and we have long encouraged all employees to work wherever they desire for a couple of weeks a year.
 We’ve had developers fix bugs from locales like Laos, South Africa, and Italy.
-Customer Success has provided demos for potential SI users on the beach in Carmel, Calif.
+Customer Success has provided demos for potential Small Improvements users on the beach in Carmel, Calif.
 Linda went completely nomadic and has worked remotely for the last two years.

 But it’s also worth noting that remote work is not always glamorous.
 Sometimes the flexibility of being able to work from home because you need to pick up your kids from kindergarten outweighs the novelty of a beachfront coworking space in Lisbon.
 (Sometimes.)